maxime-tournier/maxime-tournier.github.com/notes/category-theory.md

 functor categories be exponential objects in $$\mathrm{Cat}$$, in which case we get an isomorphism between functors $$\cat{I}
 \to\cat{D}^\cat{C}$$ and $$\cat{I} \times \cat{C} \to \cat{D}$$ via
 Currying, and recover the definition of natural transformations.
+In other words, the definition of natural transformations is the one that makes $$\mathrm{Cat}$$ a cartesian closed category.

 # The Yoneda Lemma